Do Go On - 373 - The Star Wars Holiday Special

 Mix.

-But then for some reason, all the instructions were about stirring and whisking.
+a big stir line, but then for some reason all the instructions were about stirring and whisking.

 Was there any crunch?